Become a Mentor

 FAQ

 Yes.
-The goal of SD2 is to connect underrepresented students with those with direct experience working in a STEM-related field.
+The goal of SD2 is to connect students with those with direct experience working in a STEM-related field.